DecisionsDev/decisions-on-kafka/Readme.md

 ## Scenario Running

-According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Applications which sends a payload with information about the Borrower and a Loan Request, and wait for the approval or a reject of his loan request.
+According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Applications whi00ch sends a payload with information about the Borrower and a Loan Request, and wait for the approval or a reject of his loan request.
 The Business Application is a JSE ODM execution server in Memory application, which execute the payload against ODM loan validation sample ruleset and then returns a result which should be approved or reject to JSE Client Application.

 ### Sub-scenario 1 : 2 Client Applications Sending payload to 1 Business Application and waiting for the result.